oliviascarfone/Cat-Lawn-App/README.md

 Why is this project of interest to you?
 - I am someone who like to play games, but I don't have the time to play anything intense during the semester.
-This is a game that can be played casually and has no learning curve or heavy time committents
+This is a game that can be played casually and has no learning curve
 - I also really like cats

 #Phase 1